wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.6.8 =
+* Enhancement: Minor refactoring for performance and scalability.
+* Enhancement: Add ITSEC_BACKUP_CRON constant to replace plugin's backup scheduler with wp_cron.
+* Enhancement: Add dashboard reminder to salts to prompt for periodic salt changes.
+* Enhancement: Limit the number of lockouts that can be displayed at any given time in the dashboard.
+* Fix: Make sure header error messages are suppressed when performing a lockout.
+* Fix: Fix error message from missing login information when displaying lockouts.

 = 4.6.6 =
 * Fix: Quick banning IPs will now work correctly if existing htaccess rules are in place